swoyam2609/Finance-Tracker/README.md

 ## Usage

+### Adding Transactions

-### Adding Expenses
+#### Adding Expenses

-1. Fill out the form on the left side of the dashboard
+1. Leave "Is it an Income" checkbox unchecked
-2. Select the date, account, category, and enter the amount
+2. Fill out the form: date, account, category (from dropdown), and amount
 3. Optionally add a description
 4. Click "Add Expense" to save to Google Sheets
+5. Amount will be stored as negative and displayed in red

+#### Adding Income
+1. Check the "Is it an Income" checkbox
+2. The category field will hide automatically
+3. Fill out the form: date, account, and amount
+4. Optionally add a description
+5. Click "Add Income" to save to Google Sheets
+6. Amount will be stored as positive and displayed in green

-### Viewing Expenses
+### Viewing Transactions

-- All expenses are displayed in the table on the right
+- All transactions (expenses and income) are displayed in the table on the right
 - Most recent transactions appear at the top
+- Income appears in green, expenses in red
 - Account balances are shown in cards at the top of the page
+- Positive balances are green, negative balances are red

 ### Account Balances